eldher/datasciencecoursera/README.md

-# Readme for Final Peer Review Project

-The code for Peer-graded Assignment: *Getting and Cleaning Data Course Project*
+# Getting and Cleaning Data Course Project

-I tried to keep things as simple as possible, following instructions given.
-So this code does:
+In this project, we will obtain, clean, merge and summarize data.
+The original dataset, and detailed description is available at [Human Activity Recognition Using Smartphones](http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones).
+I'll try to keep things as simple as possible, following instructions given:

 1. Merges the training and the test sets to create one data set.
 2. Extracts only the measurements on the mean and standard deviation for each measurement.